5 min read

 What is the goal?

-In Pictionary, the goal is to guess words using sketched clues.
-Advance to the Finish square, then correctly identify the final word.
+Yo guess words using sketched clues.
+Every correct guess gets you closer to the Finish square.
+Once there, correctly identify the final word.

 Pictionary Game setup